Says Who? Effective Zero-Shot Annotation of Focalization

-Despite the limitations of the term and its application \citep{nelles_getting_1990}, focalization has been useful in narrative analysis across both fiction and nonfiction texts.
-Generally, studies tend to adopt either the original taxonomy of \citet{genette_narrative_1990}, or a revised approach such as that of \citet{bal_narratology_2009} or \citet{chatman_story_1980}.
-In the original taxonomy, \citet{genette_narrative_1990} distinguishes between three main types of focalization: internal, external, and zero.
+Despite the limitations of the term and its application \cite{nelles_getting_1990}, focalization has been useful in narrative analysis across both fiction and nonfiction texts.
+Generally, studies tend to adopt either the original taxonomy of \textcite{genette_narrative_1990}, or a revised approach such as that of \textcite{bal_narratology_2009} or \textcite{chatman_story_1980}.
+In the original taxonomy, \textcite{genette_narrative_1990} distinguishes between three main types of focalization: internal, external, and zero.
 The latter corresponds to what is also generally known as an omniscient narrator -- i.e., a type of narrator with knowledge of all events, as well as of the characters and their thoughts.
-For internal focalization, narration is restricted by what a single character knows, hears, or sees, while in external focalization, narration is based on the restricted observation of characters or events from the outside.
-One of the major points of discussion since the introduction of the term has been the difference between external and zero focalization \citep{niederhoff_focalization_2011}.
-Further studies on focalization have demonstrated that it is a significant aspect of how readers process texts and how effects such as suspense, affect, and identification are generated in narrative text \citep{andringa_effects_1996, jumpertz_empirical_2020}.
+In internal focalization, narration is restricted to what a single character knows, hears, or sees, while in external focalization, it is based on the outside observation of characters or events.
+Significantly, modes of focalization are not equivalent to narrative point-of-view; third-person narration in particular is frequently internally focalized.
+Indeed, this is a core feature of so-called \textit{free indirect style}, an important stylistic phenomenon in the history of English literature \cite{rundquist2017free}.

+One of the major points of discussion since the term's introduction has been the distinction between external and zero focalization \cite{niederhoff_focalization_2011}.
+Further studies on focalization have demonstrated that it is a significant aspect of how readers process texts and how effects, such as suspense, affect, and identification, are generated in narrative text \cite{andringa_effects_1996, jumpertz_empirical_2020}.

-Focalization was additionally mentioned as a task of interest in two recent surveys on computational narrative understanding \citep{piper-etal-2021-narrative, santana2023survey}, although there have been few attempts to automate its annotation.
-Researchers in narrative generation have proposed frameworks that incorporate focalization \citep{bae-etal-2011-towards, AkimotoOgata+2015+177+188} and some work has attempted to identify similar concepts such as stream-of-consciousness \citep{long-so-2016-turbulent} and types of speech (e.g.\ free indirect) \citep{Brunner2020ToBO}.
-However, none of these works use large, generative LMs or attempt to directly annotate for focalization.
+Focalization was additionally mentioned as a task of interest in two recent surveys on computational narrative understanding \cite{piper-etal-2021-narrative, santana2023survey}, although there have been few attempts to automate its annotation.
+Researchers in narrative generation have proposed frameworks that incorporate focalization \cite{bae-etal-2011-towards, AkimotoOgata+2015+177+188} and some work has attempted to identify similar concepts such as stream-of-consciousness \cite{long-so-2016-turbulent} and types of speech (e.g.\ free indirect) \cite{Brunner2020ToBO}.
+However, none of these works use large, generative LMs or attempt to annotate directly for focalization.
 We are not aware of any existing research on automating focalization annotations at scale.